better-internet/radworks-governance/delegate-standards.md

 In addition to the general community standards outlined in this code of conduct, community delegates are held to a set of more specific standards that support healthy governance.

 - Delegates should act at all times with honesty, integrity, and transparency.
-- Delegates should operate and vote in what they believe is in the best interest of the Radicle network & ecosystem.
+- Delegates should operate and vote in what they believe is in the best interest of the Radworks network & ecosystem.
 - Delegates should provide due care and attention in their role, making professional and unbiased reviews of each proposal prior to the submission of their vote.
 - Delegates should ensure that they communicate the rationale behind each of their votes in a clear and accessible way.
   > 👉 Provide comments with thoughts and attitudes towards new proposals posted on the Discourse forum that make it to the “Formal Review” stage of the Radicle governance process.
 The status of the proposals is indicated in the title of the forum post.